Rapture: Posttribulational premillennialism

-Authors and teachers who support the post-tribulational view include Pat Robertson, Walter R. Martin, John Piper, George E. Ladd, Robert H. Gundry, and Douglas Moo.
+Authors and teachers who support the posttribulational view include Pat Robertson, Walter R. Martin, John Piper, George E. Ladd, Robert H. Gundry, and Douglas Moo.

 Postmillennialism

 In the postmillennialist view the millennium is seen as an indefinitely long time thus precluding literal interpretation of a thousand-year period.
 According to Loraine Boettner "the world will be Christianized, and the return of Christ will occur at the close of a long period of righteousness and peace, commonly called the millennium."
 Postmillennialists commonly view the rapture of the Church as one and the same event as the second coming of Christ.
-According to them the great tribulation was already fulfilled in the Jewish-Roman War of 66–73 AD that involved the destruction of Jerusalem.
-Authors who have expressed support for this view include the Puritan author of Pilgrim's Progress, John Bunyan, Jonathan Edwards and Charles Finney.
+According to them the great tribulation was already fulfilled in the Jewish-Roman War of AD 66–73 that involved the destruction of Jerusalem.
+Authors who have expressed support for this view include the Puritan John Bunyan of Pilgrim's Progress, Congregationalist theologian Jonathan Edwards, and Second Great Awakening figure Charles Finney.